PlacidPenguin/PlacidPenguin.github.io/README.md

 ```
 2. Make sure the ```2021``` and ```2021.html``` values are changed to the year your want i.e., ```book2: 2040``` and ```fileName2: 2040.html```
 3. Make a new file with the year you just used i.e., ```2040``` in the (content)[content/] folder and name it ```year.html``` i.e., ```2040.html```.
-4. Edit the new file by adding the following:
+4. Copy and paste, into the new file, the following:
 ```
 ---
 layout: series